Ujjwal Nagar metro station

-Ujjwal Nagar is a metro station on the Orange Line of the Nagpur Metro serving the Manish Nagar, Besa, and Beltarodi areas of Nagpur.
+Ujjwal Nagar is an elevated metro station on the North-South corridor of the Orange Line of Nagpur Metro in the city of Nagpur, Maharashtra.
+This serves the Manish Nagar, Besa, and Beltarodi areas of Nagpur.
 It was opened on 6 April 2021.
 It is also known as Somalwada Metro Station.

 The Metro Station has two entries and exits, the east one opens near Bajaj Motors, while the West one opens near Kabit Kinder Garden.

 The station covers an area of 8,800 square meters.

-Accessibility and Connectivity
+Accessibility and connectivity

-Ujjwal Nagar Metro station serves are a good stop for nearby areas like Manish Nagar, Besa & Beltrodi.
+Ujjwal Nagar Metro station serves are a good stop for nearby areas like Manish Nagar, New Manish Nagar, Besa & Beltarodi.

 Getting as autoriksha is more easy from east exit of metro station, near Bajaj Motors.